ACT (test): Format

 The required portion of the ACT is divided into three multiple-choice subject tests: English, mathematics, and reading.
 Subject test scores, including the optional science section, range from 1 to 36; all scores are integers.
 The English, mathematics, and reading tests also have subscores ranging from 1 to 18 (the subject score is not the sum of the subscores).
 In addition, students taking the optional writing test receive a writing score ranging from 2 to 12 (this is a change from the previous 1–36 score range); the optional science and writing scores do not affect the composite score.
 Prior to September 2015, there was a Combined English/Writing score, which was a 36-point combination of the 36-point English Test score and the 12-point Writing subscore.
 The ACT has eliminated the Combined English/writing score and has added two new combined scores: ELA (an average of the English, Reading, and Writing scores) and STEM (an average of the Math and Science scores).
 These changes for the writing, ELA, and STEM scores were effective starting with the September 2015 test.
+In spring of 2026, a new Enhanced ACT format was introduced wherein the number of questions and time were decreased for all sections but writing, and the science section was made optional; the Enhanced ACT also introduced field-test questions that do not effect the score.

 Each question answered correctly is worth one raw point, and there is no penalty for marking incorrect answers on the multiple-choice parts of the test; a student can answer all questions without a decrease in their score due to incorrect answers.
 This is parallel to several AP Tests eliminating the penalties for incorrect answers.
 To improve the result, students can retake the test: 55% of students who retake the ACT improve their scores, 22% score the same, and 23% see their scores decrease.

 English

-The first section is the 45-minute English test covering usage/mechanics, sentence structure, and rhetorical skills.
-The 75-question test consists of five passages with various sections underlined on one side of the page and options to correct the underlined portions on the other side of the page.
+The first section is the 35-minute English test covering usage/mechanics, sentence structure, and rhetorical skills.
+The 50-question test consists of five passages with various sections underlined on one side of the page and options to correct the underlined portions on the other side of the page.
 Specifically, questions focus on usage and mechanics – issues such as commas, apostrophes, (misplaced/dangling) modifiers, colons, and fragments and run-ons – as well as on rhetorical skills – style (clarity and brevity), strategy, transitions, and organization (sentences in a paragraph and paragraphs in a passage) – and sentence structure – constructing sentences in a stylistically and grammatically correct manner.
+The English test includes ten field-test questions that do not effect scoring.
+Prior to the spring of 2026, the English section contained 75 questions across 45 minutes.